 Previously, people have only been able to 3D-print on large printers directly from their computers.
 However, our inexpensive handheld 3D printer means people can carry it in their pockets to the office or to their favorite chill spot and print 3D models on the go.

-A fascinating thing we are exploring is if you can send 3D models from various 3D modelling software like Rhino to print on our device.
+A fascinating thing we are exploring is if you can send 3D models from various 3D modeling software like Rhino to print on our device.

 Would you be interested in this story?
 I’m happy to demonstrate how it works and provide more information to make your writing process as smooth as possible.